MasterK0927/AegisProtocolETH/README.md

 ## 🏗️ Architecture

-The protocol consists of three main smart contracts deployed on Polygon:
+The protocol deploys two primary smart contracts on Polygon:

 1. **AgentNFT (ERC-721)**: Represents ownership of AI agents
-2. **RentalContract**: Manages agent rental logic and payments
+2. **RentalContract**: Manages agent rental logic and on-chain rental payments
-3. **X402CreditContract**: Handles pre-paid credits for AI inference

-All state is managed on-chain for maximum decentralization and transparency.
+Pre-paid x402 credits are now administered by an off-chain facilitator gateway.
+The `X402CreditContract` remains in the repository as a deprecated stub to prevent accidental deployment while backwards compatibility is phased out.

 ## 📋 Prerequisites